The Secret Garden (musical): Act II

-Back in the house, Neville faces down Mary as he threatens to send her away to boarding school, culminating in a violent confrontation between the doctor and the girl.
+Back in the house, Neville faces down Mary as he threatens to send her away to boarding school, culminating in a violent confrontation between the doctor and the girl ("Disappear").
 Immediately after, Martha soothes Mary, telling her to stay strong ("Hold On").
 With Martha's help, Mary writes to Archibald in Paris ("Letter Song"), urging him to come home.
 Archibald's emotional turmoil continues to dominate him ("Where In the World"); however, Lily's ghost reappears, Archibald is able to see her, and she tells him that she always loved him.
 They come to the conclusion that her death was no one's fault, and Archibald can finally let her go as she tells him to care for their child and go home ("How Could I Ever Know").
 Returning, he enters the garden to find Colin completely healthy; in fact, he is beating Mary in a footrace when Archibald walks through the door.
 Archibald, a changed man, sends Neville away to his Paris flat and triumphantly embraces Mary and Colin back into his life.
 The spirits of Mary's parents join Lily, promising to keep the living safe for the rest of their days ("Finale").